 Welcome to the Sheffield Peregrines Webcams.
 Since they first bred in 2012, the Peregrines of St George's have become an established feature of Sheffield's skyscape, enjoyed by many across the city and well beyond through these cameras, the Sheffield Peregrines blog and @SheffPeregrines Twitter account.

 Visitors to the webcam are now in the millions, while the Peregrines blog has had well over half a million visits, both attracting people from over 100 countries around the world.

-The University of Sheffield has supported the project in various ways, notably via the nestbox and webcams, and particular thanks go to Ian Knowles, Paul Leman, Jim Lonsdale, David Wood, and Phil Riley.
+The University of Sheffield has supported the project in various ways, notably via the nestbox and webcams, and particular thanks go to Ian Knowles, Paul Leman, Jim Lonsdale, David Wood, Phil Riley, and Tom Salyers.

 The adult birds remain around the St George's area throughout the year, but are most evident from January through to the end of the breeding season.
 Visits to the webcam can be rewarding at any time, though the months of March-June are when the breeding activity takes place and views are more or less guaranteed.